Blog Home / Compliance / Unveiling the GDPR Data Protection Officer: Your Compliance Guardian

 Handling Data Protection Impact Assessments

-When an organisation plans to introduce new technologies or processes that could affect the privacy of data subjects, a Data Protection Impact Assessment (DPIA) is required.
-The DPO plays a key role in conducting these assessments, identifying potential risks, and recommending mitigating actions.
+• Data Protection Impact Assessment (DPIA): When an organization plans to introduce new technologies or processes that could affect the privacy of data subjects, a DPIA is often required.
+The DPO leads these assessments, rigorously identifying potential risks and formally recommending mitigating actions before implementation begins.

 Attributes of a Successful Data Protection Officer